ROCP Program Summary

 Regional Occupational Centers and Programs (ROCP) have been an integral part of California’s educational system for over 35 years.
 California’s 74 ROCPs provide high school and adult students with valuable career technical education so students can (1) enter the workforce with skills and competencies to be successful in life, (2) pursue advanced training in higher educational institutions, and/or (3) upgrade existing skills and knowledge.
 In addition to the specific skills and comprehensive career education offered, ROCPs also offer employment survival skills in many aspects of the 15 industry sectors, placement assistance, counseling and guidance services and other critical support services to students.
 ROCPs in California also collaborate with other public and private agencies and associations to develop and offer important instructional classes and programs for students.
 Examples of these programs include the following: Certified Nursing Assistant/Home Health Care Aide, Automotive Youth Educational System, Apprenticeship Related and Supplemental Instruction, California Work Opportunity and Responsibility to Kids (CalWORKs), and the SkillsUSA Youth Organization.
-ROCPs offer education/training in the following industry sectors: Agriculture and Natural Resources; Arts, Media and Entertainment; Building Trades and Construction; Education, Child Development and Family Services; Energy and Utilities; Engineering and Design; Fashion and Interior Design; Finance and Business; Health Science and Medical Technology; Hospitality, Tourism, and Recreation; Information Technology; Manufacturing and Product Development; Marketing, Sales and Service; Public Services; and Transportation.
+ROCPs offer education/training in the following industry sectors: Agriculture and Natural Resources; Arts, Media and Entertainment; Building and Construction Trades; Business and Finance; Education, Child Development and Family Services; Energy, Environment, and Utilities; Engineering and Design; Fashion and Interior Design; Health Science and Medical Technology; Hospitality, Tourism, and Recreation; Information and Communication Technologies; Manufacturing and Product Development; Marketing, Sales and Service; Public Services; and Transportation.

-Career and Workforce Innovations (CWI) Unit staff members provide technical assistance and support for the operation of ROCPs in California.
-Staff members certify instructional programs to insure Education Code compliance and provides critical technical assistance to the ROCP superintendents, directors, business managers, coordinators, and teachers.
+Career, Technical, Education Leadership and Instructional Support staff members provide technical assistance and support for the operation of ROCPs in California.
 Staff members also work with the California Association of Regional Occupational Centers and Programs (CAROCP) to advise, recommend, and implement improvements in state and local operations.

 The services provided by California’s ROCPs are the following: